open-alchemy/Package/index/README.md

 ##### List Request

-The first step is that pip issues a request to list all available packages.
+The first step is that pip issues a request to list all available versions of a
+package:

 ```python
 {